-Provisions of $\mathbb{P}7,000,000$ as of December 31, 2020 and 2019, was recognized for estimated losses on claims by a third party.
+Provisions of ₱3,985,648 and ₱7,000,000 as of December 31, 2021 and 2020, respectively, was recognized for estimated losses on claims by a third party.
 The information usually required by Section 21 of PFRS for SMEs, Provisions and Contingencies, is not disclosed on the grounds that it can be expected to prejudice the Association's position.